djoergensen/vscode-LSP/README.md

 For development having node and npm installed is a requirement.
 This can be downloaded through nvm(Node Version Manager), which is prefered as the repository provides a .nvmrc.
 Nvm are available for macOS via Homebrew and Windows via Chocolatey.

-After installing npm, use it to install typescript with
+After installing npm, use it to install typescript globally
 ```
 npm install -g typescript
 ```